OpenGeoMetadata/opengeometadata.github.io/docs/temporal-fields.md

 ```

 ## Index Year
 This is a suggested field for describing the date depicted in a resource.
-It is the only integer field in the "temporal" group and is formatted as an array of multiple values.
+It is the only integer field in the temporal group and is formatted as an array of multiple values.
 The default GeoBlacklight application uses this field in the "Year" facet, allowing users to filter search results by year.
 It is also used to power customizable time-slider widgets that rely on integers for dates.

 ```
 [1985]